JMMP-Group/GLOBAL_BATHYMETRY/README.md

-**Coastline:** A decision was made to maintain the same coastline as the previous _ORCA_ bathymetries to faciliate the use of the new bathymetries in coupled models, where a change in the surface land-sea mask can necessitate a lot of work [what?].
+**Coastline:** A decision was made to maintain the same coastline as the previous _ORCA_ bathymetries to faciliate the use of the new bathymetries in coupled models, where a change in the surface land-sea mask can necessitate a lot of work.
 This was achieved by setting the _mask_in_ keyword to True, which tells the routine to impose the land-sea mask from the mesh file on the new bathymetry.
 The choice to impose the old coastline raises the issue of how to set the ocean depth at points which would be land points based on GEBCO 2021 but were sea points with the old coastline.
 These were dealt with as follows.